RayHightower/RayHightower.com/_posts/2017-08-24-highly-effective-seo.markdown

 * Track traffic with analytics.

+The results are not achieved over night.
 Experience demonstrates that web sites following this strategy move higher in the rankings over time.
 And they stay on top longer.

 _Note: An earlier version of this article was posted at [WisdomGroup.com](http://wisdomgroup.com)_.